-- Commissioning or completing relevant research, analysis and modelling to support assessment of Project or Financial Value Bids. - Contacting any relevant Australian Government, State or Territory Government or other relevant parties about a Bid, Project, or Proponent. - Seeking information from third-parties to validate information provided by all Proponents relating to the progress of a Project and expected commissioning timeframes.
-This includes, but is not limited to, information from the relevant network service provider, AEMO connections, the relevant local council and/or the State/Territory planning authority. - In respect of Bids included on the Financial Value Shortlist: - compliance of the Proponent (and the Bid Entity if different) and their direct and indirect owners with ECs 2, 3, 4, 5 and 6 (and, in the case of the direct and indirect owners, as if the relevant direct or indirect owner was a Proponent or Bid Entity, if different). - confirmation of continuing compliance with the Eligibility Criteria. - re-assessment of any or all Merit Criteria. - A detailed assessment of Project delivery risks against the development milestones bid by the Proponent, corporate and financial capacity and viability assessment and confirmation of compliance with Foreign Investment Review Board and relevant work health and safety and other regulatory and government policy requirements. - A review and assessment of further information to be submitted by the Proponent including information identified in Section 5.
+- Commissioning or completing relevant research, analysis and modelling to support assessment of Project or Financial Value Bids. - Contacting any relevant Australian Government, State or Territory Government or other relevant parties about a Bid, Project or Proponent. - Seeking information from third-parties to validate information provided by all Proponents relating to the progress of a Project and expected commissioning timeframes.
+This includes, but is not limited to, information from the relevant network service provider, AEMO connections, the relevant local council and/or the State/Territory planning authority. - In respect of Bids included on the Financial Value Shortlist: - o compliance of the Proponent (and the Bid Entity if different) and their direct and indirect owners with ECs 2, 3, 4, 5 and 6 (and, in the case of the direct and indirect owners, as if the relevant direct or indirect owner was a Proponent or Bid Entity, if different). - o confirmation of continuing compliance with the Eligibility Criteria. - o re-assessment of any or all Merit Criteria. - A detailed assessment of Project delivery risks against the development milestones bid by the Proponent, corporate and financial capacity and viability assessment and confirmation of compliance with Foreign Investment Review Board and relevant work health and safety and other regulatory and government policy requirements. - Enquiring into Proponent's practices regarding labour regulations, including ethical employment practices, workplace health and safety and environmental practices. - A review and assessment of further information to be submitted by the Proponent including information identified in Section 5.